KataChiNguyen/adk-example/architecture-design.md

 ## System Overview

-Thiết kế architecture cho chatbot Confluence với khả năng tìm kiếm thông minh và trả lời tự nhiên sử dụng Google Agent Development Kit làm core engine.
+Architecture design for an intelligent Confluence chatbot with smart search capabilities and natural language responses, using Google Agent Development Kit as the core engine.

 ## High-Level Architecture